jonegil/gui-with-gio/teleprompter/02_user_input.md

   1. We're especially interested in events that require us to redraw a new frame.
 Those are called `system.FrameEvent`
   1. When those arrive, we open it's event queue on range through all events since last frame.

-Simplified in code we see this:
+Simplified, the code looks like this:

 ```go
 // The main draw function